Leveraging Data to Win the Game in Sports Analytics

 Data requires an astute mind to interpret and apply effectively.
 Raw data can be misleading, and it’s up to the data specialist to decipher it within the full context, weighing the numbers against other variables, known facts, and human intuition to uncover the most accurate finding.

-“We all know that being comfortable with data means being comfortable with uncertainty,” says Cory Jez, another 2020 graduate who is now a pro sports executive and consultant.
+“We all know that being comfortable with data means being comfortable with uncertainty,” says Cory Jez, another 2020 graduate who is now a professional sports executive and consultant.

 “But organizationally, we need to be thinking about how we include that information in a holistic, well-integrated decision-making process.”

-Most new insights are found at the intersection of a disagreement between data and human intuition, but skilled analysis is vital to ensure that the new insight is worth basing a new strategy on.
+Most new, actionable insights are found at the intersection of a disagreement between big data and human intuition, but skilled analysis is vital to ensure that the new insight is worth basing a new strategy on.

 For this, communication is essential.
 Every sports team or organization consists of many different people with varying perspectives and areas of expertise.
-To arrive at the best strategy, everyone needs to be able to understand the data and provide their perspective.
+To arrive at the best strategy, everyone needs to be able to gain a deeper understanding of the data and provide their perspectives.
 Context is important, and sports teams rely on skilled data experts to communicate it clearly to all their stakeholders for well-rounded, strategic collaboration.

 Data is plentiful, and it is only becoming more so.
 Often, data for a single game must be split across several computers and takes significant time and storage to digest.
 Working with such large amounts of data is difficult, and as the quantity grows and techniques evolve, professionals will need to maintain and develop their skills in data management.